AmanShaikh-04/Algorithm-10/README.md

 git push origin <your-name>
 ```

-5. Create a pull request
+5. Create a Pull Request (PR)

+*Go to the GitHub repository page.

+*You will see a "Compare & pull request" button.

+*Click it and submit your PR to the main branch.

-6. Wait for the pull request to be reviewed and merged with the production branch
+*Wait for the PR to be reviewed and merged.